 Before automation was widely adopted in the claims industry, entering this data into the system was manual, time-consuming, and costly.
 However, modern technology has allowed software to directly read information from forms and enter it into the system.
 Consequently, converting data from paper forms to electronic records can be done with minimal manual intervention.

-Since data handling is one of the biggest costs incurred by any insurance company, reducing the volume of data entry goes a long way towards saving costs.
+Since data handling is one of the biggest costs incurred by any insurance company, reducing the volume of data entry goes a long way toward saving costs.

 7 – Completeness of the application

-Lack of complete data is a serious obstacle to the fast processing of insurance claims.
+The lack of complete data is a serious obstacle to the fast processing of insurance claims.
 The reality is that different types of documents must be provided to obtain insurance.
 The list of these documents varies from case to case.
-Therefore, it is not possible to create a simple checklist that can be verified.
+Therefore, creating a simple checklist that can be verified is impossible.

-The repetitive nature of this process is a problem for both insurance companies and consumers.
-This is because consumers have to wait longer before they can receive their money.
-From the insurer’s perspective, the continuous back and forth movement means that the efficiency of the back office, as well as the front office staff, decreases, leading to increased costs.
+The repetitive nature of this process is a problem for insurance companies and consumers.
+This is because consumers must wait longer before receiving their money.
+From the insurer’s perspective, the continuous back-and-forth movement means that the efficiency of the back office, as well as the front office staff, decreases, leading to increased costs.

 8 – Eliminates the need for storage

 As mentioned above, the claims handling process requires a lot of paperwork.
 Insurance companies must keep these documents for future reference.
-This becomes a problem because it is very difficult to maintain a physical archive.
+This becomes a problem because it is tough to maintain a physical archive.

 With the growth of automation in the claims processing industry, physical archives are outdated.
 Now they are being replaced by electronic archives.
 Electronic archives are easier to maintain.
-This is due to the fact that the archiving process, as well as the receipt of documents, can be automated.
-This means that significantly fewer people and money need to be spent on maintaining the archive.
+This is because the archiving process, as well as the receipt of documents, can be automated.
+This means that significantly fewer people and money must be spent on maintaining the archive.
 In addition, since the electronic archive does not take up much space in the real world, real estate costs are also saved.

 9 – Audit log

 The best thing about automating the complaints-handling process is that auditing becomes extremely simple.
-If any manager of the insurance company has access to a specific file of the claim or performed any action related to the claim, this information is automatically recorded by the system.
-In this way, the software creates a footprint that can be easily verified during an audit.
-This feature is extremely important for insurance companies that have lost funds in the past due to the connivance of their service personnel by outsiders.
+Suppose any insurance company manager has access to a specific file of the claim or performed any action related to the claim.
+In that case, this information is automatically recorded by the system.
+This way, the software creates a footprint that can be easily verified during an audit.
+This feature is essential for insurance companies that have lost funds in the past due to the connivance of their service personnel by outsiders.

 10 – Visibility to the client

-From a consumer perspective, the entire claims handling process is a black box.
-This means that the consumer does not know what is happening with their application until he receives the money.
+The entire claims handling process is a black box from a consumer perspective.
+This means the consumer does not know what is happening with their application until he receives the money.
 This creates a sense of ambiguity and uncertainty.
-Consumers do not mind waiting a little longer while they are aware of what is happening in relation to their requirements.
+Consumers do not mind waiting a little longer while they know what is happening with their requirements.